-- (ii) The assumptions used by management are reasonable in light of the measurement objectives of the applicable financial reporting framework.
+- (c) Test the operating effectiveness of the controls over how management made the accounting estimate, together with appropriate substantive procedures.
 (Ref: Para.
-A77-A83) - (c) Test the operating effectiveness of the controls over how management made the accounting estimate, together with appropriate substantive procedures.
-(Ref: Para.
-A84-A86) - (d) Develop a point estimate or a range to evaluate management's point estimate.
+A84- A86) - (d) Develop a point estimate or a range to evaluate management's point estimate.
 For this purpose: (Ref: Para.
-A87-A91) - (i) If the auditor uses assumptions or methods that differ from management's, the auditor shall obtain an understanding of management's assumptions or methods sufficient to establish that the auditor's point estimate or range takes into account relevant variables and to evaluate any significant differences from management's point estimate.
+A87-A91) - (i) When the auditor uses assumptions or methods that differ from management's, the auditor shall obtain an understanding of management's assumptions or methods sufficient to establish that the auditor's point estimate or range takes into account relevant variables and to evaluate any significant differences from management's point estimate.
 (Ref: Para.
-A92) - (ii) If the auditor concludes that it is appropriate to use a range, the auditor shall narrow the range, based on audit evidence available, until all outcomes within the range are considered reasonable.
-(Ref: Para.
+A92) - (ii) When the auditor concludes that it is appropriate to use a range, the auditor shall narrow the range, based on audit evidence available, until all outcomes within the range are considered reasonable.
+(Ref.
+Para.
 A93-A95) - 14.
 In determining the matters identified in paragraph 12 or in responding to the assessed risks of material misstatement in accordance with paragraph 13, the auditor shall consider whether specialized skills or knowledge in relation to one or more aspects of the accounting estimates are required in order to obtain sufficient appropriate audit evidence.
-(Ref: Para.
+(Ref.
+Para.
 A96-A101)